Eugene91837/Eugene91837/README.md

 ### Hi there 👋
+HI my dlubble major is fine-art.I want to be UXUI designer
 <!--
 **Eugene91837/Eugene91837** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.